 ADR and Mediation

-Stephen has been lead mediator in 43 mediations. and is on CEDR’s mediation panel.
-Please see Stephen’s mediation cv here.
+Stephen has been lead mediator in 49 mediations. and is on CEDR’s mediation panel.
+Please see Stephen’s mediation CV here.
+Stephen is happy to carry out virtual mediations over Zoom.

 Stephen is a Fellow of the Chartered Institute of Arbitrators and has been the sole arbitrator in 66 documents only arbitrations, mainly concerning claims against travel companies arising out of package holidays.
 He is on both the Chartered Institute of Arbitrators’ Business Arbitration Scheme panel and CEDR’s arbitration panel.